QAM/csharp-openfire-restapi/README.md

 csharp-openfire-restapi is an C# based Client for the Openfire REST API Plugin which provides the ability to manage Openfire instance by sending an REST/HTTP request to the server.

 I write this library for my own project.
-Because of referring to JAVA REST-API-CLIENT, I release the library for users which creates website and integrate it with openfire for XMPP chat APP.
+Because of referring to JAVA [REST-API-CLIENT](https://github.com/igniterealtime/REST-API-Client), I release the library for users which creates website and integrate it with openfire for XMPP chat APP.

 ----------
 Dependency
 -------------
-I use RestSharp for basic REST API.
-Please refer to [RestSharp](http://restsharp.org/) and install it in visual studio.
+I use RestSharp for basic REST API and JSON.NET.
+Please refer to [RestSharp](http://restsharp.org/) and [JSON.NET](https://www.nuget.org/packages/Newtonsoft.Json/9.0.1-beta1) and install it in visual studio.

 Examples
 -------------